nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="11-19"/>
 ### 11.19 Enhancements

 I'm not sure there is anything very interesting to be said about this.
 There are really different types of requests.
 For example, adding recognition for one lens may only require one line of C++, a test file and a 10-line python test script.
 This is straightforward and can be fixed within hours.
-At the other extreme is the request to support ISOBMFF files including HEIF and CR3.
+At the other extreme is the request to support ISOBMFF files including HEIC and CR3.
 This project involves research, code, test, build and documentation changes.
 And to make it even more difficult, the Community have challenged the legality of providing the feature.
 This feature will take years to complete.

 In principle, anybody can develop a feature and submit a PR.
 In reality, this seldom happens.
 When this does happen, the effort required by me and the developer is often about the same.
 So, being offered code in a PR often doubles my work-load.